pfsense/docs/source/interfaces/interface-settings.rst

 ==================

 The interface settings screen will differ based on the type of interface being dealt with.
-In pfSense the real distinction between “WAN”, “LAN” and “OPT” interfaces is blurred as they are all capable of handling any role.
+In pfSense the real distinction between "WAN", "LAN" and "OPT" interfaces is blurred as they are all capable of handling any role.
 For historical and ease-of-use purposes, the first two interfaces are WAN and LAN.
 Additional interfaces start at OPT1 and are numbered from there (OPT2, OPT3, ...
 OPTn)